SergeWilfried/dunia-protocol-core/docs/protocol/bondingcurve/README.md

-## Fei Protocol Bonding Curves
+## Cowrie Protocol Bonding Curves

-Fei Protocol's primary issuance mechanism for FEI are bonding curves.
+Cowrie Protocol's primary issuance mechanism for COWRIE are bonding curves.
 These bonding curves can have any parameterization but should follow this pattern:

 * Use a curve with a desirable growth rate
 * Have a "shift" that determines the starting price